Our Site:-

 Sending a SMS text is the best option, I will try to get back to you ASAP but be aware I may be in a position where I can't reply straight back. (use 07717 857 202)

 I will also be on Amateur radio and around the Midlands I will most likely be using 145.500MHz and GB3CF (this is a repeater with an input freq of 145.000MHz and and output of 145.600MHz, Tone CTCSS C (77.0Hz).
 My radio is duel band so I will be monitoring both at the same time.
-2E0KPO is the call sign.
+M0KPO is the call sign.

 I can be found listening on 145.500MHz and GB3CF in most cases when I am at my home QTH, Burton upon Trent, Staffs.
 I can operate on HF if needed but you will need to contact me first to arrange this as I only go there when I am DX'ing.

 If you are a base station, understand the weather and have an internet connection by your radio maybe you would like to help with feeding information to myself and the other chasers then please contact us.
 There are several web sites on the net that give live or almost live data that is very useful to a storm chaser.
 A good example is my lightning page, for me to use it when mobile I have to stop the car, log on and get the data.
-This all takes time, time I could be using to get to the location I need to get to for some reason.

 Some useful links.